-Qualified candidates must an electrical engineering degree, FCC License and/or SBE certification is required.
+Qualified candidates must have a FCC License and/or SBE certification is required.
 Minimum ten years’ experience in television broadcast engineering.
-Some management experience required.
 Must possess good interpersonal communications skills, both oral and written, and be fully computer literate.
 Comprehensive knowledge of core broadcast systems, on-air automation, television studio equipment, IOT transmitters as well knowledge of IT networks, computer maintenance and repair.
 Must be familiar with FCC rules and broadcast standards and with network routing and IP addressing.
 Ability to work under pressure and handle multiple tasks based on station needs.

 Ability to lift and carry up to 75 pounds, occasional work on ladders.
 Must possess and maintain a valid driver’s license in good standing.
 Be available “on call” 24 hours a day, 7 days a week for emergency engineering problems.
 Work in cooperation with all departments to achieve technical excellence and station profitability.

 Job Description is subject to change, and does include the right of management to add duties "as assigned